 The ongoing war in Ukraine and the associated sanctions on Russia and Russian countermeasures have fundamentally affected the Balance Sheet of Euroclear Bank with the accumulation of massive long sanctioned cash balances that need to be reinvested.
-Putting aside the recent developments resulting from the implementation of international sanctions on Russia, Euroclear Bank's credit exposures are predominantly towards its borrowing participants from the extension of intraday credit to support their settlement activity.
+Putting aside the recent developments resulting from the implementation of international sanctions on Russia, Euroclear Bank's credit exposures are issuers of securities in the investment, treasury and liquidity book portionor predominantly towards its borrowing participants from the extension of intraday credit to support their settlement activity.
 Most of these exposures have very short (intra-day) duration, as clients may only need credit for a few milliseconds, to allow the transactions to settle.
 Only in unforeseen circumstances (primarily as the result of settlement failures or delayed credits) part of the exposure can become an end-of-day overdraft retained in the books of Euroclear Bank until the next day.
 To prevent participant' intra-day credit exposures turning into an overnight exposure, Euroclear Bank uses penalising rates as a deterrent.